Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Algorithms

 In this section, we provide two algorithms to compute the induced partition and induced transformation of a polytope exchange transformation on a sub-domain.
 More precisely, Algorithm~\ref{alg:induced-partition} computes the induced partition $\widehat{\Pcal}|_W$ of a partition $\Pcal$ of $D$ by a polytope exchange transformation $T:D\to D$ on a sub-domain $W\subset D$.
 It also computes the substitution $\omega$ allowing to express configuration coded by the partition $\Pcal$ as the image of configurations coded by the induced partition $\widehat{\Pcal}|_W$.
 Algorithm~\ref{alg:induced-transformation} computes the induced transformation $\widehat{T}|_W$ of a polytope exchange transformation $T:D\to D$ on a sub-domain $W\subset D$.
 We first present the algorithm computing the induced partition since the other one can be deduced from it.

 Algorithms are written for domain $D\subset\R^d$, with $d\geq 1$, as they work in arbitrary dimension.
-All polytopes manipulated in the algorithms are assumed to be open so that the intersection of two polytopes is nonempty if and only if it of positive volume and convex so that they can be represented as a set of linear inequalities.
-It is possible to deal with polytope partitions where some polytopes are not convex, but it is to the user responsability to split the non-convex atoms into many convex polytopes.
+All polytopes manipulated in the algorithms are assumed to be open so that the intersection of two polytopes is nonempty if and only if it is of positive volume and convex so that they can be represented as a set of linear inequalities.
 Partitions are represented as a list of pairs $(a,p)$ where $a$ is the index associated to the convex polytope $p$.
-The same index can be used for different polytopes.
+The same index can be used for different polytopes, thus allowing to deal with polytope partitions where some atoms are not convex.
+Non-convex atoms must be split into many convex polytopes with the same index.
+For example, the atom with index 5 in Figure~\ref{fig:2d-walk} is not convex.

 We assume that the polytope exchange transformation $T:D\to D$ is defined on domain $D\subset\R^d$ which is a convex polytope and that the sub-domain $W$ on which the induction is being done is such that $W=D\cap H_\bv$ where $\bv\in\R^{d+1}$ and $H_\bv$ is a half-space given by the part of $\R^d$ on one side of a hyperplane: